lagdo/polr-admin/README.md

 Our goal is to provide a dashboard with advanced features for managing multiple Polr instances.

-This branch is packaged as a Laravel or Lumen extension.
+This dashboard is packaged as a Laravel or Lumen extension.
 Firstly, it makes the package simpler since there is no need to deal with user management features.
 Then, it lets the end user choose how to integrate: in an existing Laravel application, or in a third-party Laravel admin panel.